Connecticut Resisting Arrest Lawyer

 Why is this such a tricky charge?
 The answer lies in the vagueness and ambiguity of the actual interference statute.
 The interfering and resisting arrest statute specifically prohibits “obstructing, resisting, hindering, or endangering” any police officer or firefighter in the performance of their duties.

-An experienced Connecticut resisting arrest attorney would agree the broadly written language of this statute gives police wide discretion in charging this crime.
+An experienced Connecticut lawyer would agree the broadly written language of this statute gives police wide discretion in charging someone with resisting arrest.
 Interfering with an officer charges usually come up during an arrest when the suspect becomes unruly, belligerent, nasty, or physically aggressive.
 The police will claim that the resistance and interference made it difficult and dangerous for the arresting officers to do their jobs.
 Note that interference is neither as serious nor egregious as the crime of assaulting a public safety officer under C.G.S. § 53a-167c, which usually encompasses the underlying interfering/resisting arrest conduct, but also with physical injury to the police officer.

-What Kind of Conduct is Considered Interfering or Resisting Arrest in Connecticut?
+What Kind of Conduct is Considered Interfering in Connecticut?

 - Pushing or shoving the officer out of the way